ericrasmussen/chromaticleaves/posts/death-sop.markdown

 Most tracks open with sparse instrumentation.
 Deep bass lines, drum solos, lead guitar melodies, welcoming you to a new soundscape before the rest of the band appears.
-Before the thick guitar and bass riffs take over, the drums pound relentlessly, the scratchy vocals and lyrics invading your consciousness.
+Before the thick guitar and bass riffs take over, the drums pound relentlessly, the scratchy vocals and lyrics invade your consciousness.
 Soon all of the instruments are building and pushing and driving to create an oppressive atmosphere, making it harder to breathe, harder to think, a deadly wall of sound compelling and propelling you deeper into their vision.